keithbmccall/learning/interview-resources/airbnb/experience.md

 **Learned:**
 - Multi-team coordination and alignment
 - Product/design iteration
-- Deeper understanding of shared component management
+- Deeper understanding different teams and their ways of working

 **Would Do Differently:**
 - Identify tech debt blockers early (e.g., deliveryInstructionDetails migration)